kotct/dot/CONTRIBUTING.md

 4. Create a pull request once you have made your changes and pushed them.

-5. Actively participate in your pull request&mdash;if the maintainers ask for a change, make it.
+5. Actively participate in your pull request&mdash;if the maintainers ask for a revision to your proposed changes, make it promptly to keep them happy.